box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/0-index.md

 channel in your workspace.
 This bot will create a Box group containing all the people present in the channel, and then listen for a `/boxadd` command in the channel.
-It will then parse that command and automatically collaborate the Box fie or folder with the entire group of users in the channel.
+It will then parse that command and automatically collaborate the Box file or folder with the entire group of users in the channel.

 <ImageFrame noborder center shadow>
   ![/boxadd command in Slack](./img/slack_0_boxadd_command.png)